Obstetrics

 Obstetrics is the field of study concentrated on pregnancy, childbirth and the postpartum period.
-As a medical specialty, obstetrics is combined with gynecology under the discipline known as obstetrics and gynecology (OB/GYN), which is a surgical field.
+As a medical specialty, obstetrics is - in some jurisdictions - combined with gynecology under the discipline known as obstetrics and gynecology (OB-GYN), which is a surgical field.

 Main areas

 Prenatal care

 Prenatal care is important in screening for various complications of pregnancy.
 This includes routine office visits with physical exams and routine lab tests along with telehealth care for women with low-risk pregnancies: